-The immediate and ultimate holding company of the Company during the financial year is Astro Shares Trust registered in the Republic of Singapore, managed by Intertrust (Singapore) Ltd. as shares trustee.
+The immediate and ultimate holding company of the Company is Manatee Shares Trust registered in Singapore, managed by Intertrust (Singapore) Ltd. as shares trustee.

-The financial statements of the Company for the financial year ended 31 December 2023 were authorised for issue by the Board of Directors on the date of the directors' statement.
+The financial statements of the Company for the financial year ended 31 December 2024 were authorised for issue by the Board of Directors on the date of the directors' statement.